pantheon-systems/documentation/source/content/guides/drupal-9-to-build-tools.md

 reviewed: "2022-03-10"
 ---

-This guides shows you how to migrate a Composer-based Drupal site (site created via Pantheon dashboard or Terminus) to a Build Tools-based site.
+This guide shows you how to migrate a Composer-based Drupal site (site created via Pantheon dashboard or Terminus) to a Build Tools-based site.

 ## Overview